Types of Assessment

 Children are assessed throughout their time in Foundation through observations, questioning and direct teaching.
 They are given the opportunity to develop their skills and knowledge through investigation and exploration.
 A Learning Journey is developed for each child using written observations, photographic evidence and examples of children’s work.
 Your contribution to your child’s assessment is vital and we appreciate any information you can give towards their Learning Journeys about how your child is developing, what new skills they have gained and their interests.
-Our main learning objectives are displayed in the classroom to show you what our focus is for that term in each area of learning.
+Our main learning objectives are displayed and sent home on newsletters, to show you what our focus is for that term in each area of learning.
 Your child's ongoing progress is discussed at regular parent meetings.

 In Year Groups 1-6 we follow the National Curriculum and school has its own creative system of assessing pupils.

 Following on from the terminology used in Foundation Stage, your child will now be assessed against year group statements from the National Curriculum.
-As s/he moves into the national curriculum levels, in Year 1, these descriptors are called: ‘entering; on-track and greater depth'.
+As s/he moves into the national curriculum levels, in Year 1, these descriptors are called: ‘Working Towards; Expected and Greater Depth'.

 'Greater Depth’ means: “Your child consistently applies the objective/statement throughout their work and is ‘ready’ to move onto a level above their current position.

 As your child works their way through the learning objectives/statements for their year group, they will accumulate a number of these descriptors (entering; on-track; greater depth) for each learning objective.
 The total number of emerging; on-track and /or greater depth descriptors will inform your child’s overall award for their year group.

 The goal of Crags, with the support of parents/carers and pupils, is to have all of these learning objectives, for each year group, at on-track or greater depth.
 Those that are still at entering will become your child’s targets for learning and where we might seek your support and/or target their learning.